 Jerry M. O'Doherty

-Jerry O’Doherty has been with Seim Johnson for 20 years and currently is the Managing Partner at the Firm.
+Jerry O’Doherty has been with Seim Johnson for over 20 years and currently is the Managing Partner at the Firm.
 Prior to Seim Johnson, Jerry spent nearly 5 years at an international public accounting firm.
 Jerry has extensive experience in identifying client needs, coordinating service plans and delivering on promises in a timely fashion.
 As a provider of accounting, financial and consulting services, Jerry understands the need to communicate the technical aspects as well as the “what’s in it for me” components to our clients.
 Jerry is a CPA & CGMA and graduated summa cum laude from the University of Nebraska at Omaha.
 Jerry is a member of the American Institute of Certified Public Accountants and the Nebraska Society of Certified Public Accountants.
 He is also active in civic and social organizations, including serving on the Board of Directors and Past President of Millard Rotary, Finance Steering Committee of St. Pius X/St. Leo School, Board member of the Nonprofit Association of the Midlands, Trustee of Business Ethics Alliance, member of Knights of Columbus, member of the AICPA Not-for-Profit Section and coaching numerous youth sports teams.

 Do you sing in the car?